george-adams1/PhillipsHueEmail/README.md

 # PhillipsHueEmail
-A project to which turns lights on and off when an email is received!
+A project which turns lights on and off when an email is received!
 Make sure to ```pip install phue``` and create a ```variables.py``` file.

-Contact me on Telegram: george_adams1
+Contact me on Telegram!
+Username: george_adams1